 Because of these factors, the generic drug company in Pliva argued that it could not comply with both state and federal law because they do not determine the makeup of the drug—the brand name does.
 The Court agreed with this argument and essentially decided that as long the generic pharmaceutical company was using the exact chemical makeup of the brand name company, it could not be liable for injuries and damages associated with the use of their generic drug.

 Even where a generic drug caused a loved one’s death, you should still consult a wrongful death attorney to determine if you have any legal options.
-Call Jim Glaser Law to schedule an appointment.
+Contact Jim Glaser Law today at 781-689-2277 or fill out our online form to request a free case evaluation.